LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-views.rst

 These attributes will be noted by the jQuery Unobtrusive Validation library and print our red if the client does not meet the requirements.

-You can read morea about client-side validation and the jQuery Unobtrusive Validation library `here <https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-6.0#client-side-validation>`_.
+You can read more about client-side validation and the jQuery Unobtrusive Validation library `here <https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-6.0#client-side-validation>`_.
 That is were we found the syntax for this portion of the project.